Aristides de Sousa Mendes: Sousa Mendes' disobedience to the orders of the Salazar dictatorship

-Encounter with Rabbi Chaim Tzvi Kruger

-As the German army approached Paris, the largest single movement of refugees in Europe since the Early Middle Ages began.
-An estimated six to ten million people took to the roads and railways to escape the German invasion.
-Bordeaux and other southern French cities were overrun by desperate refugees.
-One of these was a Chassidic Rabbi, Chaim Kruger, originally from Poland but more recently from Brussels, escaping with his wife and five children.
+As the German army approached Paris, Bordeaux and other southern French cities were overrun by desperate refugees.
+One of these was a Hassidic Rabbi, Chaim Kruger, originally from Poland but more recently from Brussels, escaping with his wife and five children.
 Kruger and Sousa Mendes met by chance in Bordeaux, and quickly became friends.
 Sousa Mendes offered a visa to the Kruger family in defiance of Circular 14.
 In response, Kruger took a moral stand and refused to accept the visa unless all of his "brothers and sisters" (the mass of Jewish refugees stranded on the streets of Bordeaux) received visas too.
 Kruger's response plunged Sousa Mendes into "a moral crisis of incalculable proportions."

-At the same time, Sousa Mendes was also living out a personal drama.
-Andrée Cibial, Sousa Mendes’ lover, pregnant with his child, showed up at the consulate and provoked a scandal in front of Sousa Mendes' family, getting herself imprisoned for the incident.
-By this time, Sousa Mendes had a nervous breakdown and secluded himself in prayer, questioning whether or not he should issue as many visas as he could, saving lives at the expense of his own career.
-"Here the situation is horrible and I am in bed because of a strong nervous breakdown," he wrote to his son-in-law on 13 June 1940.